utftu/iresine/packages/core/README.md

 ```

 ##### type Template = Array<Array<string, any>>
-Array of arrays where the first value contains the path and the second value contains the value
+Array of arrays where the first value contains the path, and the second value contains the value

 ```js
 const iresine = new Iresine()